 - Wisdom teeth extractions: Most dentists agree that removing wisdom teeth in the late teens or early twenties can help reduce the risk for complications later on.

 Tooth Extraction Treatment Process

 At Luck Dental Clinic, every treatment plan is fully personalized according to the needs of the individual.
 However, the general steps for tooth extraction are essentially the same.
-First, Dr. Conder numbs the affected tooth and surrounding gums with local anesthesia.
-This will ensure your comfort throughout your procedure.
+First, Dr. Conder will administer nitrous oxide to ensure your comfort throughout your procedure.
 Next, the tooth will be carefully loosened before being lifted from the socket.
 If the tooth is weak or broken off at the gum line, Dr. Conder may divide the tooth into sections for easier removal.
 Once the tooth is extracted, a blood clot will form in the socket.
 This will aid in the natural healing process and prevent a dry socket from developing.
 If necessary, stitches may be placed over the site.

 Healing and Recovery

 Following tooth extraction, patients can expect some degree of tenderness and swelling.
 These side effects can be mitigated with over-the-counter medications, such as ibuprofen, naproxen, or acetaminophen.
 Swelling and inflammation can be reduced with the use of cold compresses, which can be applied to the outer jaw in 20-minutes increments.